ubco-W2022T1-cosc301/project-group50/final_report_group50.md

 To answer my research question, from our dataset, those most at risk of medical events are the individuals in the 10-17 range, followed by those with high BMI.
 Next, the people most at risk of the mentioned medical conditions were those with highest BMI, followed by those with very low BMI (10-15).

 Putting everything in perspective, The association between BMI and health coditions is much higher than the association between BMI and health events.
 Both still have an apparent linear relationship.
-Click [here](https://github.com/ubco-W2022T1-cosc301/project-group50/blob/main/notebooks/analysis2.ipynb) to view the techniques and code used to cinduct my EDA.
+Click [here](https://github.com/ubco-W2022T1-cosc301/project-group50/blob/main/notebooks/analysis2.ipynb) to view the techniques and code used to conduct my EDA.

 ## Analysis 3: Mitchell Alexander
  **Reasearch question:** What are the differences of health indicators between genders, and which gender is on average more unhealthy?